Reading Time: 23 minutes

 Our consultancy engagement process has many components, ranging from conducting materiality assessments, supplier sustainability audits, training and supporting the client’s staff on how to answer the many ESG framework questions, advising on ESG strategy, and even drafting legal-grade policies.

-30.3 Our specialist services:
+22.3 Our specialist services:

 Our pricing and service delivery is defined in the SOW agreed between ESG PRO and the client.
 Our performance, assurances, guarantees, and other commitments are limited to those defined in the SOW, and no clause shall override our standard terms and conditions unless explicitly stated as such.

-30.4 Our work is conducted remotely:
+22.4 Our work is conducted remotely:

-ESG PRO delivers all of its services remotely via MS-Teams video unless the client has specifically purchased or contracted to on-site support.
+ESG PRO delivers all of its core services remotely via MS-Teams video unless the client has specifically purchased or contracted to on-site support.
 Not only does this reduce the client’s fees, but it’s good for the environment.

 Occasionally we may determine that on-site client support or engagement is required.
 With the client’s prior agreement, we can travel to the client’s designated site.
 This offer is available globally, and a schedule of fees is available for review.

-30.5 Independent Assurance (Auditing):
+22.5 Independent Assurance (Auditing):

 As our consultants receive responses from our client’s designated staff, we act as independent assurers.
 We are auditing the responses for completeness and quality, and we are ensuring they meet the criteria of the reporting framework.